Chalk Dust New Poems from Salmon by Noel Monahan, Poet and Playwright

 About Noel Monahan

 Noel Monahan's work has also appeared in The Irish Times, The Sunday Tribune, Books Ireland, Poetry Australia, Paterson Literary Review, USA and many more outlets.
-He is co-editor of Windows Publications and has published five Authors & Artists Introduction Series.
-Since the beginning of 1997, he has been consultant editor of W.P.
-Literature & Arts journal.
+He is co-editor of Windows Publications and has published five Authors and Artists Introduction Series.
 His plays include Half A Vegetable, a dramatic presentation of Patrick Kavanagh's poetry, A Proverbial Wet Summer, and Feathers of Time.

 He has read his work at numerous summer schools and poetry festivals throughout Ireland.
 His poetry has appeared in many anthologies, most recently Awakenings, a text for the new Leaving Certificate English curriculum.

 Speaking of a previous collection, Snowfire, no less a critic than John Montague has praised him for colonising the ground once ploughed by his predecessors, most notably Patrick Kavanagh in transforming his everyday surroundings by his poetic vision.

 Niall MacMonagle is Ireland's most trusted commentator on poetry.